Kotlin/multiplatform-library-template/README.md

 This guide assumes that you are:

 - Creating an open-source library.
-- Using macOS or Linux.
-If you are a Windows user, use [GnuPG or Gpg4win](https://gnupg.org/download) to generate a key pair.
+- Using macOS, Windows or Linux.
 - Either not registered on Maven Central yet, or have an existing account that’s suitable for [publishing to the Central Portal](https://central.sonatype.org/publish-ea/publish-ea-guide/) (created after March 12th, 2024, or migrated to the Central Portal by their support).
 - Publishing your library in a GitHub repository.
 - Using GitHub Actions for continuous integration.